oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/adw-dcat-integrate/adw-dcat-integrate.md

 In this lab, you will:

 * Navigate to your OCI Data Catalog and review data assets and logical entities.
+* Register your Data Catalog instance in ADW.
+* Link to data assets in the registered Data Catalog and create external tables.

 ### Prerequisites